ihesp/IPART/README.md

 * networkx (developed in 1.11 and 2.2 in py2, tested 2.4 in py3)
 * scikit-image (developed in 0.14.2, 0.14.3 in py2, tested 0.16.2, 0.17.2 in py3)
 * cartopy (optional, only used for plotting.
 Tested 0.17.0 in py2, tested 1.18.0 in py3)
+* opencv (optional but recommended.
+Tested 4.5.5 in py3.
+Used to speed up some computations, new in v4.0.)
 * OS: Linux or Mac, may work in Windows.

 ## Installation